egerpaulj/Microservice.Serialization/ReadMe.md

 # Microservice.Serialization

-.NET library that provides a common interface for Serialization.
+A .NET library which provides a generic JSON converter interface-

-**JsonConverter** allows defining how to Serialize/Deserialize objects.
-Complex composite types, with abstract classes can be Serialized/Deserialized by implementing the abstract **JsonConverter**
+A custom **IJsonConverterProvider** can be used to provide custom serialization/deserialization logic to Newtonsoft; **only if needed** (e.g. if abstract base classes are part of a composite class structure).

+This is done by implementing one or several **JsonConverter**s

 ```
 public interface IJsonConverterProvider